About the Pioneer GM-DX971

 Auto Turn-on: When using a speaker level input, a signal sensing circuit will automatically turn the amp on and off along with the source unit.
 This eliminates the need for running a system remote control wire (turn-on lead).

 Gain Control: The gain control is continuously variable from 200 mV to 6.5 V. When you use a speaker level input, the gain control range is from 800 mV to 16 V.

 Remote Bass Boost Control: The included Remote Bass Boost control module lets you adjust the amount of bass boost from the front of the vehicle.
-The Bass Boost circuit is centered at 50Hz, with a variable boost level of 0 to 18dB.
+The Bass Boost circuit is centered at 50Hz, with a variable boost of 0 dB to 18 dB.
 Module dimensions:

 - Width: 1¾" (2⅝ including the mounting tabs)